sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/180 - regex.md

 title: "Regex"
 hidden: false
 ---
 Returns lines matching a regular expression.
+Often, you use a capturing group in this method to narrow down some text in a line you matched in an anchor.

 Parameters
 ====